Chlor87/node2go-node/README.md

 ## Description

 This is the JavaScript part of the library.
+Go counterpart: [node2go-go](https://github.com/Chlor87/node2go-go).

 Node2Go is an easy way to call predefined Go functions from NodeJS with json data going back and forth.
 Im aware of the fact, that there's a library similar to this one on Github.
 It's called [gonode](https://github.com/jgranstrom/gonode).
 I just wanted to write one myself, for fun mostly.